 The ultimate time of gift giving—the season of Christmas celebration in the West—reminds me of my traditions on the Tibetan plateau.

 Almost all Tibetans, who live in the high mountains, deep valleys, and on grasslands, practice Buddhism.
-Giving or offering is a large part of our culture, and its meaning deepens when referencing our ancient rituals and philosophy.
+Giving or offering is a large part of our culture, and its meaning deepens when referring to to our ancient rituals and philosophy.

 Rebgong is a cultural hub of food, literature, and the arts.
 “Reb gong art” is known internationally.
-What’s more, it’s also famous for baking “Reb gong Bread” as they call it.
+And the famous “Reb gong Bread” is is no exception.
 I have vivid memories of my grandmother and mother baking countless loaves for others.
 Grandma, though, brought home meats and dairy-based gifts when she visited her nomadic family.

 One of the most important gifts from my agricultural area is Go Re Na Ji (གོ་རེ་སྣ་གཅུ། ring-shaped bread) or Reb gong Na Ji Na Ji (སྣ་གཅུ།) comes in all sizes, from the size of a giant donut to as large as 20 inches in diameter.
 It’s commonly given to children of all ages and is part of the gift package when we celebrate a newborn on its seventh day of life, signifying welcome and auspicious blessings.
 Go Re Na Ji is also given to newlyweds atop huge oval bread called “kha thud.”
 The implication is hope for a baby in the near future.